webosbrew/hyperion-webos/README.md

 If a segfault/crash occurs, a crashlog file will be generated in `/var/log/reports/librdx` or `/tmp/faultmanager/crash/`.
 This contains process memory dump and backtrace, but *should* not contain any uniquely identifiable information. (though, this is not guaranteed)

+## Code style / linting

+To ensure a common codestyle on contributions, please ensure your submission is linted.
+The linting script depends on python3 / clang-format to be installed.

+Run the linting / formatter script like this:

+`python lint/run-clang-format.py --extensions "c,h,cpp" --color auto --recursive --inplace true ./src`

+To make a dry-run (and not auto-fix), omit the `--inplace true` parameter.